Please also check out our Guide to Summer Camp at CWR!

 What happens if my child is placed on a waiting list?
 In the event that your child is placed on the waiting list for a week of camp, you will still be presented the option to register for another week of camp.
 If an opening becomes available in your first-choice week you will be contacted by our office.

 What does my camper need to bring to camp?
-You will find a baggage list under the Forms section of the website.
-You will also be receiving one in the mail.
+You will find a baggage list under the Forms section of the website and in your account.
 Please note that any personal sports equipment brought to camp will be used only in the established camp program and under the supervision of the activity leader.
 Camp Willow Run does not accept the responsibility for loss or damage to such equipment.
 Skates and skateboards can not be used while at CWR.
 Firearms, fireworks, alcohol, and illegal drugs are not allowed at CWR.

 How many beds are in each boxcar?
 Each boxcar will sleep 11 people.
 There are 5 sets of bunk beds and a counselor’s bed in each boxcar.

 Is there a medical professional on duty at summer camp?
 A healthcare person will be present on the camp property and on-call at all times.
-This person will administer camper medications and first aid.
+This person will administer camper medications and first aid for minor injuries and illnesses.

 What happens to my child’s medications when they get to camp?
 Upon arrival all prescription medications must be checked in with the camp health care person.
 Please bring these medications in the original packaging that includes prescribing physician, name of medication, dosage, and frequency of administration.
-The health care person will administer these medications to the child as needed.
+The health care person will administer these medications to the child as needed for the treatment of minor injuries and illnesses.
 The camp health care center will provide non-prescription medications to your child as designated on the Summer Camp Medical History Form you complete in your account once registered for a session.

 Why would I receive a call from the Health Care Center?
 A camper’s parent/guardian/emergency contact will be called to discuss further options for care if: the camper spends the night in the Health Care Center for any reason, the camper requires off-site care, the camper will be unable to continue in the camp program due to injury or illness, a concussion or loss of consciousness is suspected, or the camper has three unprompted visits to the Health Care Center with the same complaint.